By Eric Gewiss, Director of Marketing – Silver Star Communications

 A gateway is a single device that incorporates the modem AND the router into one unit.
 Newer, more sophisticated gateways have internal antennas so while they don’t look like they are wireless transmitters…they are.

 There you have it.
-In a nutshell, a gateway is an all-in-one device (modem, router and Wi-Fi connection) which does it all and leaves way more space on your desk.
+In a nutshell, a gateway is an all-in-one device (modem, router and Wi-Fi connection) that does it all and leaves way more space on your desk.
 Without all of the clutter of a Modem and a Router in your workspace, you might even have room to put a picture of your Aunt Doris on your desk for when she comes to visit.

 The internet connected to a Gateway which connects wireless devices to the internet.